gilgameshone/qmk_userspace/keyboards/crkbd/keymaps/gilgamesh/readme.md

 ## Magic Sturdy mod

 The base layer uses a modified Magic Sturdy for the alpha arrangement.
-The shifted characters are accessed by `SHFT` on tap, a shift function that lasts for only one character. `Caps Word` can be accessed by tapping `SPC` and `REP` simultaneously.
-The repeat key, `REP`, helps to reduce single finger bigrams and improve typing comfort.
+The shifted characters are accessed by `⇧` on tap, a shift function that lasts for only one character. `Caps Word` can be accessed by tapping `␣` and `®` simultaneously.
+The repeat key, `®`, helps to reduce single finger bigrams and improve typing comfort.

 ```
                 ╭───────☆───────╮